codex-storage/nim-serde/serde/cbor/README.md

 ### Current Limitations

-While the JSON implementation supports serde modes via pragmas, the current CBOR implementation does not support the `serialize` and `deserialize` pragmas.
+This implementation does not support the `serialize` and `deserialize` pragmas.
 The library will raise an assertion error if you try to use these pragmas with CBOR serialization.

 ```nim
 import pkg/serde/cbor